 Elder Way public realm improvements

 Danaher and Walsh Civil Engineering has been appointed by Chesterfield Borough Council to undertake public realm improvement works as part of the Northern Gateway Scheme.
-The works scheduled to take place between January and May 2021 will cover the whole of Elder Way and its junctions with Saltergate and Knifesmithgate.
+The works scheduled to take place between January and summer 2021 will cover the whole of Elder Way and its junctions with Saltergate and Knifesmithgate.
 The improvement of this thoroughfare sits at the heart of the Council’s strategy to revive this part of Chesterfield town centre.

 The scheme aims to bring a new vibrancy to this part of the town centre creating a more attractive environment for users and businesses looking for opportunities to invest in the town centre, whilst also improving pedestrian links with the town’s retail core.